High Availability Configuration Example

 Configuring the CARP Virtual IPs

-With configuration synchronization in place, the CARP Virtual IP addresses need only be added to the primary node and they will be automatically copied to the secondary.
+With configuration synchronization in place, the CARP Virtual IP addresses need only be added to the primary node and they will automatically copy to the secondary node.

 • Navigate to Firewall > Virtual IPs on the primary node to manage CARP VIPs